George-Seletski/my-digital-cv/README.md

 ## Summary

 <ul>
-<li>Skilled team player with a strong background in Data environments.
-Works well independently to handle assignments and is always ready to go beyond basics assignments.
-Quick learner with good computer abilities.</li> <br>
+<li>Skilled team player with a background in Data environments.
+Works well independently to handle challenges and is always ready to go beyond basics tasks.
+Quick learner with good analytics abilities.</li> <br>
 <li>Hardworking and reliable python coder focused on going above and beyond to support team and serve customers.
-Trained in Telegram-Bot development and offering top-notch development abilities.
 Motivated to continue to learn and grow as Python Backend professional.</li>
 </ul>